maynara21/Automatic-clustering-with-bioinspired-algorithms/README.md

 # Automatic Clustering with Bioinspired Algorithms

-This project is a python implementation of bioinspired metaheuristcs adapted to the clustering task.
+This project is a python implementation of bioinspired metaheuristics adapted to the clustering task.

-The original paper of each metaheuritc is:
+The original paper of each metaheuristic is:

 <b> WOA: </b> Mirjalili, S; Lewis, A. The Whale Optimization Algorithm.
 Advances in Engineering Software,Vol. 95, 2016, p.
 51–67.